-NHS Digital and the General Data Protection Regulation (GDPR)
+General Data Protection Regulation (GDPR) - information

-What we're doing to prepare for the new data protection law, to make sure health and care data is always collected, stored, analysed and shared securely and legally.
+How we've ensured compliance with data protection law, to make sure health and care data is always collected, stored, analysed and shared securely and legally.

 Contact the Information Commissioner's Office (ICO) if you have an enquiry about complying with the GDPR in your own organisation.